rishirattanpal/Equation-Solver/README.md

 # Equation Solver Web Application

-A full-stack web application that solves mathematical equations, developed as a university dissertation project that earned first-class honors.
+A full-stack web application that uses Python, HTML, CSS and JS to solve mathematical equations, developed as a university dissertation project that earned first-class honors.

 ## Features